stdevPavelmc/mailad/README.md

 0. Debian 10 will be supported in the near future if enough interest on this.
 0. The server allows all communications protocols by default _(pop3, pop3s, imap, imaps, smtp, smtps and submission)_ it's **up to you** to restrict the users access (firewall) in a way that them just use the secure versions (pop3s, imaps and submission; the smtp service must be used only to send/receive the emails from the outside world)

+## Features

+This will provision a mail server to server in a enterprise as a real server behind a Mail Gateway, you can see the major features in the `Features.md` file

 ## Technical details

 For debug and test purposes we use this config, **you need to change it on the mailad.conf file!**